UltimateHackingKeyboard/firmware/doc-dev/reference-manual.md

   - `set secondaryRole.defaultStrategy [ simple | advanced ]` sets default resolution strategy to be used.
 Furthermore, `ifPrimary/ifSecondary` can specify explicitly which strategy to use (e.g., `ifPrimary advancedStrategy final tapKey a`).
     - simple strategy listens for other key activations until the dual-role key is released.
 If there is any such activation, it activates the secondary role and then the action of the other key without any further delays.
 If there is no such other action, it performs primary role on the dual-role key release.
     - advanced strategy may trigger secondary role depending on timeout, or depending on key release order.
-      - `set secondaryRole.advanced.timeout <timeout in ms, 350 (NUMBER)>` if this timeout is reached, `timeoutAction` (secondary by default) role is activated.
+      - `set secondaryRole.advanced.timeout <timeout in ms, 350 (INT)>` if this timeout is reached, `timeoutAction` (secondary by default) role is activated.
       - `set secondaryRole.advanced.timeoutAction { primary | secondary }` defines whether primary or secondary role should be activated when timeout is reached
-      - `set secondaryRole.advanced.triggerByRelease BOOLEAN` if enabled, secondary role is chosen depending on release order of the keys (`press-A, press-B, release-B, release-A` leads to secondary action; `press-A, press-B, release-A, release-B` leads to primary action).
+      - `set secondaryRole.advanced.triggerByRelease BOOL` if enabled, secondary role is chosen depending on release order of the keys (`press-A, press-B, release-B, release-A` leads to secondary action; `press-A, press-B, release-A, release-B` leads to primary action).
-      - `set secondaryRole.advanced.safetyMargin <ms, -50 - 50 (NUMBER)>` finetunes sensitivity of the trigger-by-release behaviour by adding the value to the dual-role-key release time.
+      - `set secondaryRole.advanced.safetyMargin <ms, -50 - 50 (INT)>` finetunes sensitivity of the trigger-by-release behaviour by adding the value to the dual-role-key release time.
 I.e., if both keys are released simultaneously (i.e., at most `safetyMargin` ms from each other), then positive values favor primary role, negative values secondary role.
-      - `set secondaryRole.advanced.doubletapToPrimary BOOLEAN` allows initiating hold of primary action by doubletap.
+      - `set secondaryRole.advanced.doubletapToPrimary BOOL` allows initiating hold of primary action by doubletap.
 (Useful if you want dual key on space key.)
-      - `set secondaryRole.advanced.doubletapTime <ms, 200 (NUMBER)>` configures the above timeout (measured press-to-press).
+      - `set secondaryRole.advanced.doubletapTime <ms, 200 (INT)>` configures the above timeout (measured press-to-press).

 - `macroEngine`
   - terminology: